IRS Forms

 • Only deposit to accounts in your name, your spouse’s name, or both on a joint return.
 Many banks require both spouses on joint refunds.

-• Put the safest account first.
-If processing is delayed, the IRS may deposit the full amount into the first account listed.
+• Put the safest account last.
+If processing is delayed or a deposit is rejected, the IRS will deposit the full amount into the last valid account listed on Form 8888.

-• Starting January 1, 2025, you cannot buy Series I savings bonds with your refund.
+• The program that let you buy Series I savings bonds with your refund has been discontinued, so you cannot do this on Form 8888 anymore.
 If you want I bonds, buy them electronically at TreasuryDirect.

-• Any single account or prepaid card can receive only three direct deposit refunds per year, the fourth becomes a paper check.
+• Any single account or prepaid card can receive only three direct deposit refunds per year; additional refunds beyond three are rejected, and under Executive Order 14247 (October 2025) paper-check fallback is no longer the default.

 What Form 8888 Does, And When You Should Use It

 Form 8888 is the IRS tool that tells the agency to split one federal income tax refund into up to three direct deposits.
 You enter each routing number, account number, account type, and the exact dollar amount for each deposit.
-Use it when you want part of your refund in checking for bills, another slice in savings, and maybe the last portion in an IRA or HSA if your institution allows it.
-Skip Form 8888 if you want a single direct deposit or a full paper check, those choices live on the return itself.
+Use it when you want part of your refund in checking for bills, another slice in savings, and maybe the last portion in an IRA or HSA if your institution allows it (eligible IRAs are traditional, Roth, or SEP, but not SIMPLE IRAs).
+Skip Form 8888 if you want a single direct deposit; that choice lives on the return itself (Form 1040 lines 35b through 35d).
+Under Executive Order 14247, the IRS generally stopped issuing paper checks for federal disbursements in October 2025, so paper-check delivery is no longer a default option.

 Names matter.
 The accounts you list should be titled in your name, your spouse’s name, or both if it is a joint refund.
 Some banks will not accept a joint refund into a single‑name account, so check your bank’s policy to avoid a reject.

-Place your “safety net” account first.
-If the IRS holds your refund past the first processing cycle, the system can drop the split and send the entire amount to the first account on Form 8888.
-Choosing a long‑standing, low‑risk bank account first protects you from needless delays.
+Place your “safety net” account last.
+If the IRS holds your refund past the first processing cycle or any deposit is rejected, the entire amount routes to the last valid account listed on Form 8888.
+Choosing a long‑standing, low‑risk bank account as the last-listed entry protects you from needless delays.

 What Changed For 2025, Savings Bonds And Other Limits